etnad101/school-notes/ES-110/Week 4.md

 - Tree & plant species have adapted to fire

 #### Impacts of fire-fighting
-- Humans have actively suppressed fire in the west for the last century to save timber for future harvesting, protect homes, property
+- Humans have actively suppressed fire in the West for the last century to save timber for future harvesting, protect homes, property
 - Doing so interferes with ecosystem dynamics and elevates the risk of catastrophic fires

 #### Forest fires in Canada
 - Wildfires burned ~500% of the 10-year average in the summer of 2023
 - The actual number of fires was only ~10% above average
-- The size and intensity of the fires was much more
+- The size and intensity of the fires were much more
 - This is due to a dryer and warmer climate

 # Lecture 2: Sustainable forestry